IE-NITK/ML-SMP-2019/Assignment 1/README.txt

-Push a text file in which the following format should be there
+Push a text file in which the following format should be there.
+Name the text file as yourname.txt.

 Name
 Branch